-These are one of the most common adaptations that you may find useful.
-Extra stair and wall railings can give you more support and guidance in areas of your house where it’s easier to fall, including staircases, corners or entryways.
-These rails can help you move around the house more independently.
+These can help you move around the house more independently.
+Extra stair and wall railings can give you more support and guidance in areas of your house where it’s easier to fall, such as staircases, corners or entryways.

-Handrails can be fixed vertically, from floor to ceiling, which you may find helpful for getting in and out of the bath, or beside a toilet where lack of space means other rails won’t fit.
-You might also want a rail placed somewhere suitable to help you balance when you do exercises.
+Vertical handrails from floor to ceiling may be useful for getting in and out of the bath, or beside a toilet where lack of space means other rails won’t fit.

 Getting handrails installed

-Speak to your Parkinson’s nurse, occupational therapist or local council office to arrange an assessment from health or social services to see where hand and grab rails would fit in your home.
-Always get advice before fitting any rails to walls, so that they can be fitted in the best position, safely and securely.
+Speak to an occupational therapist or local council office.
+They may arrange an assessment from health or social services to see where hand and grab rails would fit in your home.
+Self-assessment is available in some areas.

-You could also contact your local Age UK office, who may be able to assess your home and install rails at a small cost.
+Care and Repair can install handrails if you live in a private housing.
+Your local Age UK office may also be able to assess your home and install rails at a small cost.

 A walking stick can also be a helpful way to signal to others around you that you need extra room or time to move around.
 Some people with Parkinson’s find this reduces anxiety caused by people crowding them, which could lead to freezing.